ZachChristensen28/splunk-pihole-app-documentation/docs/index.md

 1. You have a working Pi-hole server.
 2. You have a working Splunk environment.
 3. Basic understanding of Splunk and Pi-hole.
-4. The [Pihole DNS Add-on for Splunk](https://splunkbase.splunk.com/app/4505) has been installed and configured. see [https://splunk-pihole-ta-documentation.rtfd.io/](https://splunk-pihole-ta-documentation.rtfd.io/) for full documentation.
+4. The [Pihole DNS Add-on for Splunk](https://splunkbase.splunk.com/app/4505) has been installed and configured.

 ## About